brianmanderson/Easy-Make-UNet/README.md

 An example is below for images which are 24x24x1

+Concatenations occur between encoding and decoding layers, maintain the nomeclature of Layer_0, Layer_1, etc.
+The bottom should be Base

     from Network import my_UNet
     layers_dict_conv = {'Layer_0': {'Encoding': [16, 32], 'Decoding': [32, 16]},
                         'Base': {'Encoding': [64]}}